SalamiArmy/Scenic-Oxygen/README.md

 pip install -t lib python-telegram-bot BeautifulSoup appcfg.py -A {GOOGLE APP ENGINE PROJECT ID} update .
 ```

-Add the & sign to the end of the last command if you want to run thorin in the background (for example on a server you won't stay connected to.)

 When you add commands Thorin will pick them up when he's asked to perform them while running, this means that you don't need to restart Thorin to add
 new commands.
 However if you edit an existing command Thorin won't reload it until you restart him.